Cornish Game Hen Recipe with Orange, Rosemary, and Sherry

 - Preheat oven to 450°F.

-- Rub outside of Cornish hens with 1 tablespoon of the olive oil.
+- If present, remove giblets from Cornish hens.
+Rub outside of Cornish hens with 1 tablespoon of the olive oil.
 Season hens with salt and pepper on all sides.
 Place 1 orange wedge and 1 sprig of rosemary in cavity of each hen.
-Arrange in a roasting pan, and arrange remaining orange wedges and quartered onions around hens.
-Roast at 450°F for 25 minutes.

-- Reduce oven temperature to 350°F. In a small bowl or measuring cup, whisk together Sherry Wine, chicken broth, mustard, and remaining 1 tablespoon of oil and pour over hens.
+- Reduce oven temperature to 350°F. In a small bowl or measuring cup, whisk together sherry wine, chicken broth, mustard, and remaining 1 tablespoon of oil and pour over hens.

 - Continue roasting about 45 minutes longer, or until hens are golden brown and juices run clear and an instant-read thermometer inserted into the thickest part of the thigh registers 180°F. Baste with juices from pan every 10 minutes.